The Headless Edit: No.1

 Amy Catriona

-And finally, a creator who makes incredibly wholesome and insightful videos.
-I didn’t expect to include any TikTok content in this round-up, but Amy Catriona’s videos feel like the opposite of brain rot; they encourage you to slow down, take time to look after your mind and indulge in the hobbies and topics you are most passionate about.
+TikTok Creator ✹ Amy Catriona’s wholesome and insightful videos feel like the opposite of brain rot.
+They encourage you to slow down.
+Take time to look after your mind.
+And indulge in the hobbies and topics you are passionate about.

 What's the best thing you watched, read, listened to or looked at over the past month?
 I would genuinely love to know, so please do get in touch with any recommendations.